 Why are you holding my money in a reserve for so long?

 Chargebacks can take several months to come in and we want to make sure that you have money in your account to cover them.
 For example, if a customer’s PayPal account is funded by a credit card, card holders can file chargebacks for up to 120 days or more.
 In rare occasions, chargebacks can come in up to 540 days later.

 Are all merchants that offer presale items subject to a reserve or an account limitation?

-No, we make a decision based on each individual seller.
-When we review your account, we may look at factors such as your: payment history, business model, suppliers, financial history, personal credit, business credit history, shipping practices, and fraud prevention processes.
+We make a decision based on each individual seller.
+When we review your account, we may look at factors such as your payment history, business model, suppliers, financial history, personal credit, business credit history, shipping practices, and fraud prevention processes.

 I’m providing a service that will take several months to deliver.
 How do I process the transaction?

-You can place multiple transactions.
-For example, if you are a home contractor, you can charge your customer for the materials you have purchased.
+If possible, you can place multiple transactions.
+For example, if you’re a home contractor, you can charge your customer for the materials you have purchased.
 Once you deliver the service, you can charge the customer for the work that was completed.
 This way, if the customer has a problem, they can dispute the service separately from the materials.